Bone Marrow Suppression During Cancer Treatment in Children

 Symptoms that don’t get better, or get worse

 New symptoms that concern you

 Taking your child's temperature

 Always use a digital thermometer to check your child’s temperature.
 Never use a mercury thermometer.
-Don';t use a rectal thermometer or take your child’s temperature rectally.
+Don't use a rectal thermometer or take your child’s temperature rectally.
 This is dangerous if your child’s blood counts might be low.
-When you talk to your child’s healthcare provider, tell him or her which method you used to take your child’s temperature.
+When you talk with your child’s healthcare provider, tell them which method you used to take your child’s temperature.
 Discuss the safest way to take your child's temperature with your healthcare team.
 Ask your provider at what temperature you need to call or return to the health center.

 Key points about bone marrow suppression in children

 Bone marrow is spongy tissue inside some of the larger bones.
 It makes most of the body’s blood cells.

 Bone marrow suppression is when fewer blood cells are made in the marrow.
 It can cause a decrease in red and white blood cells, and platelets.